ANRAR4/AutoBTD6/README.md

 # How the replay of a playthrough works

 Playthroughs consist of actions like placing or upgrading a monkey, each associated with a specific cost.
-The replay of a playthrough works by periodically taking screenshots of BTD6 and determining how much money you have available.
+The replay of a playthrough works by periodically taking screenshots of BTD6 to determine what menu you are in or how much money you have available.
 If there is more money available than required for the next action in the playthrough it performs the corresponding action.
 This repeats until the game is won, lost or all actions have been performed.

 Outside of a playthrough the script is able to navigate through BTD6 e. g. to select a hero or map and gamemode.